30 years of experience in teaching, training and development, and program planning and management.

 Dr. Joe Johnson has been at Troy since 2014.
 He is the edTPA Coordinator for the College of Education, and primarily teaches courses focused on special education.
 His research interests include cognitive strategy instruction, collaboration between public schools and teacher education programs, and effective assessment of pre-service teachers.
 Born and raised in North Carolina, Dr. Johnson has over 13 years of teaching experience in middle and high school special education and social studies.

-Dr. Dianne Ford Lawton, an assistant professor in the Department of Leadership Development and Professional Studies, earned her Ed.D. in Curriculum and Instruction.
-She joined the Troy faculty in 2005.
+Dr. Dianne Ford Lawton, an assistant professor in the Department of Leadership Development and Professional Studies, earned her Ed.D. in Curriculum and Instruction from Valdosta State University in 2001.
+She taught both regular education and gifted education in the public schools before joining the Troy faculty in 2005.
+Currently, she serves on the Graduate Academic Council, the Undergraduate Academic Governance Committee, and the Master of Science in Adult Education Curriculum Committee.
+Her research interests include educational assessment and issues in adult education.

 Dr. Gina Mariano is an Associate Professor of Educational Psychology.
 Her research interests include student learning as it relates to metacognition and knowledge transfer in higher education settings.
 She also examines faculty development in these areas and its impact on student learning.